JeDaVard/dav-aws-serverless/README.md

 In case you need to run without this option is the case for further investigation

 #
-LAST NOTE: Don't be afraid of serverless.ts file format (ts lang code as infrastructure), you get the same aws infra variable injection and code (file) splitting as with yml file format
+LAST NOTE: Don't be afraid of serverless.ts file format (ts lang code as infrastructure), you get the same aws infra variable injection and code (file) splitting as with yml file format.
+On `resources:` section goes your vanilla AWS CloudFormation code.